yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_Tune_Real_Time_Linux.rst

 application that will only be visible after many hours of testing.

-It’s usually a good idea to embed and use monitoring mechanisms inside your application to gauge the effects of our tuning efforts.
+It's usually a good idea to embed and use monitoring mechanisms inside your application to gauge the effects of our tuning efforts.
 Not only will this give us concrete evidence our tuning efforts are working, simulating our application with stress-ng or any other application could